bigcommerce/catalyst/README.md

 | Reactant Storybook | http://localhost:6006/ |

 Happy developing!
 Let us know how things are going in the dedicated Slack channel.

-## Development notes

-Start editing the page by modifying `pages/index.tsx`.
-The server auto-reloads the browser page as you edit the file.

-You can work with the BigCommerce GraphQL Storefront API at [http://localhost:3000/api/graphql](http://localhost:3000/api/graphql), or edit this endpoint in `pages/api/graphql.ts`.

-The `pages/api` directory maps to `/api/*`.
-Files in this directory are [Next.js API routes (nextjs.org)](https://nextjs.org/docs/api-routes/introduction), not React pages.

-This project uses [next/font (nextjs.org)](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

 ## Deploy using Vercel